 Finally, we have made our way to the trail mouth.

 It begins with a slow incline.
 The land is thick with small scrub like trees.
 They have all lost their leaves in the winter and form a wicked little tunnel to pass through.
 Boulders still line the trail and logs have been places to help the way.
-But even in the begining you have to watch your step.
+But even in the beginning you have to watch your step.

 It feels as if I am walking through a living wicker basket.

 Once you break the scrub tree line.
 You get your first glimpse of the surrounding area.
 You can see a few blown volcano tops.
 Nothing too serious.
-But stil impressive to see so many so close to each other.
+But still impressive to see so many so close to each other.

 From here the trek gets a little tougher.
 Loose rocks fill the trail, and even though there are those little logs, they do nothing more than force you to step even higher from time to time to make it over them.

 And now you can start to see the warm glow on the grass.
 The sun is starting to move into a setting position.
 So time is of the essence.